nopSolutions/nopCommerce-Docs/en/getting-started/advanced-configuration/security-settings.md

 ![CAPTCHA](_static/security-settings/captcha.jpg)

 This panel will reveal the following settings when **CAPTCHA enabled** is selected:

-* **Type of reCAPTCHA**: choose reCAPTCHA v2 or reCAPTCHA v3.
+* **Type of reCAPTCHA**: choose `reCAPTCHA v2` or `reCAPTCHA v3`.
 The difference between them is that reCAPTCHA v2 shows the "I'm not a robot" checkbox, whereas reCAPTCHA v3 is invisible to customers.
 Read more about [reCAPTCHA v2](https://developers.google.com/recaptcha/docs/display) and [reCAPTCHA v3](https://developers.google.com/recaptcha/docs/v3).
 * **reCAPTCHA v3 score threshold** is enabled when reCAPTCHA v3 is selected.
 Read more about the score threshold [here](https://developers.google.com/recaptcha/docs/v3).
 * Show CAPTCHA on the **login** page.
 * Show CAPTCHA on the **registration** page.